nammenam/master/paper/thesis.typ

 == Modern Neuroscience

 #serif-text()[
-This is where you put the rest of your neuroscience.
-Spiking Neurons: Explain how they are different from the simple "0 or 1" model.
-They are temporal and event-driven.
-They communicate with spikes.
-Biological Learning: Introduce Spike-Timing-Dependent Plasticity (STDP).
-Frame this as the biological alternative to backpropagation.
-It's a modern, measurable version of Hebb's rule that is local and temporal.

-The "other path" of neuromorphic computing is deeply intertwined with modern neuroscience, which has revealed that the simple perceptron model omits the most crucial computational ingredients of real neurons.
+Section intro ...
+]

 #v(1em)
-=== Spiking Neurons
+=== Neuron Models And Dynamics
+#serif-text()[
 The artificial neurons used in most deep learning models (like ReLU or sigmoid units) are static.
 They compute a weighted sum of their inputs, apply an activation function, and output a single, continuous value (like 0.83 or 5.2).
-This value is assumed to represent the neuron's "firing rate."
+This value is assumed to represent the neuron's firing rate.
 Biological neurons don't work this way.
 They are spiking neurons, and their computation is:
+]
+#box-text()[
 - Temporal: They integrate inputs over time.
 A neuron's internal state (its membrane potential) rises and falls based on when inputs arrive.
 - Event-Driven: They do not communicate with continuous values.
 They communicate using discrete, all-or-nothing electrical pulses called action potentials, or "spikes."
 A neuron only fires a spike when its internal potential crosses a specific threshold.
 - Efficient: Because they are event-driven, they are sparse.
 A neuron spends most of its time silent, only consuming energy when it receives or sends a spike.
+]
+#serif-text()[
 In this model, information is not just in how many spikes there are (a rate code), but when they occur (a temporal code).
 A spike arriving a few milliseconds earlier or later can completely change the computational outcome.

-#v(1em)
-=== Biological Learning: Spike-Timing-Dependent Plasticity (STDP) This different model of computation requires a different model of learning.
-Deep learning's backpropagation is a "global" algorithm.
-To update a synapse in the first layer, you need an error signal calculated at the very last layer and propagated all the way back.
-This is highly effective but biologically implausible; there is no known mechanism for such a precise, "backward" error signal in the brain.

-Instead, the brain appears to use local learning rules.
-The most famous is Hebb's rule: "Neurons that fire together, wire together."

-A modern, measurable version of this principle is Spike-Timing-Dependent Plasticity (STDP).
-STDP is a learning rule that adjusts the strength (the "weight") of a synapse based purely on the relative timing of spikes between the pre-synaptic neuron (the sender) and the post-synaptic neuron (the receiver).

-The rule is simple and local:
-- LTP (Long-Term Potentiation): If the pre-synaptic neuron fires just before the post-synaptic neuron (meaning it likely contributed to the firing), the connection between them is strengthened.
-- LTD (Long-Term Depression): If the pre-synaptic neuron fires just after the post-synaptic neuron (meaning it fired too late and did not contribute), the connection is weakened.

-This mechanism allows the network to learn correlations, causal relationships, and temporal patterns directly from the stream of incoming spikes, without any "supervisor" or global error signal.
-It is the biological alternative to backpropagation and a cornerstone of modern neuromorphic learning.
 ]

-#v(1em)
-=== Neuron Models
+#figure(include("figures/neurondynamics.typ"),caption:[Neuron dynamics])
 #serif-text()[
-Write about dynamical models and hoph bifucations, write about modes of firing depending on bifurcations ]
+Write about dynamical models and hoph bifucations, write about modes of firing depending on bifurcations ...
+]

 #serif-text()[
 The biological neuron is the fundamental building block of the brain.
 The biological neuron consists of a cell body also called the soma, which contains all of the core machinery that other cells have, like the nucleus and mitochondria.
 However, it also has distinct structures:
+#box-text()[
 - Dendrites: A branching "input" tree that receives signals from other neurons.
 - Axon: A long "output" cable (which can be over a meter long in humans) that transmits the neuron's own signal.
 - Synapses: The junctions where an axon's terminal meets another neuron's dendrite to pass the signal.
+]

 When pre-synaptic neurons fire, they release neurotransmitters (like glutamate or dopamine) across the synapse.
 These chemicals open ion channels on the post-synaptic neuron, causing its internal electrical potential (the "membrane potential") to increase.
 If this potential, which is integrated over time, reaches a critical threshold, the neuron itself fires an action potential (a spike) down its axon.